clartaq/cwiki/resources/private/md/Work_Notes.md

 This page is the on-going saga of working on the CWiki program.

+##### When Editing, Save the Page when it is Hidden, 07 Jan 2019, 11:16:40 am. #####

+As it stands now, any unsaved work in the editor will be lost on any page reload.

+Added an event listener in the initialization of the editor page.
+It monitors visibility changes and saves the editor contents whenever the page is hidden, for example, when the user switches to another browser tab.

+##### Removing Some Global State, 03 Jan 2019, 10:13:03 am. #####

+Finally got rid of a piece of global state that could be more functional.
+The `glbl-editor-is-dirty` variable was removed.

 ##### It Feels Like the "Done" Button in the Editor Sticks Out Like a Sore Thumb, 01 Jan 2019, 03:08:32 pm.